 Filing a Paraquat Lawsuit for Parkinson’s Disease

-If you or a loved one were exposed to paraquat and were subsequently diagnosed with Parkinson’s disease, you may have the ability to file a legal claim.
+If you or a loved one was exposed to paraquat and were subsequently diagnosed with Parkinson’s disease, you may have the ability to file a legal claim.

 Choosing a Paraquat Lawyer